wismh/wind-engine/docs/sdd.md

 5. **Assets only by GUID.** `AssetsDb::get<T>(AssetId)` (fatal if missing cooked asset) or `try_get`.
 No filenames in game code.
 6. **Import settings live in `.meta`.** A bare PNG/WAV is not a texture/sound until its sidecar says how to load it (color space, filter, sound bank, …).
 7. **Audio is a system, not a filename firehose.** `IAudioSystem` plays `Sound` objects produced by the audio importer, not `PlaySoundEvent{"hit.wav"}`.
-8. **Reusable across remakes.** Window title/size come from `IGame`; audio and render APIs stay game-agnostic.
+8. **Reusable across games.** Window title/size come from `IGame`; audio and render APIs stay game-agnostic.
-9. **Test the engine, not the remakes.** Logic that will be shared (ECS, events, commands, audio policy, meta/catalog, input, camera, fixed-step loop) has GoogleTest coverage in this repo.
+9. **Test the engine, not the games built with it.** Logic that will be shared (ECS, events, commands, audio policy, meta/catalog, input, camera, fixed-step loop) has GoogleTest coverage in this repo.
 Gameplay stays in the game repo.
 10. **Simulation is fixed-step.** Frame time drives present and audio fades; gameplay/physics tick at a constant `fixed_delta_time` (§4.4).
 11. **UI is markup + style + VM.** Games do not build `UIElement` trees in C++.
 XML + custom CSS + `ViewModel` / `ICommand` (see §8).
 12. **Draw with materials, then sort.** `Renderable` is mesh + material + layer, not ad-hoc shader/texture pointers with undefined order (§6).